 Disadvantages of Rainwater Harvesting

 Unpredictable Rainfall: Nature isn’t the most consistent, especially when it comes to rainfall.
 Rainfall can be hard to predict.
-Sometimes, little to no rainfall can completely halt the collection of sustainable rainwater harvesting.
+Sometimes, little to no rainfall can completely halt the collection of sustainable rainwater harvesting in Johannesburg.
 Rainwater area is primarily suited to areas that have moderate to high levels of annual rainfall

 High, Initial Price: Although some can be cheap, many rainwater harvesting systems can be hugely pricey at first.
 Although they pay for themselves in the long run because of the eventual utility bill reduction.
 The long run is usually ten to fifteen years.